You are here

 Over the past two decades, rapid advances in computing technology and materials science have resulted in significant changes to medical imaging technology, manufacturing technology and, as a result, medical device technology.
 Newer methods of manufacture such as 3D-printing allowed more complex and, in some cases, higher-risk medical devices to be personalised for an individual patient and supplied under the custom-made medical device exemption.

-Following extensive consultation and liaison with other global regulators, the Therapeutic Goods Administration (TGA) developed a new regulatory framework for PMD.
-This new framework has been introduced by the Government to ensure an appropriate level of regulation is applied to PMD in order to manage the risk they may pose.
+Following extensive consultation and liaison with other global regulators, we developed a new regulatory framework for PMD.
+This new framework has been introduced by the Government to ensure an appropriate level of regulation is applied to PMD to manage the risk they may pose.
 The new framework came into effect on 25 February 2021, and includes:

 - new definitions for personalised medical devices, including patient-matched and adaptable medical devices, that reduce the scope of the custom-made medical device exemption